energietransitie/needforheat-boiler-monitor-hardware/README.md

   * Redesign the thermostat side such that the user can mount the wires truly in any order.
   * Design an enclosure.
 * BoilerBASE
-  * Design an enclosure for the BoilerBASE.
-  * Add 868 MHz SMD transceiver chip to enable monitoring various wireless thermostats.
+  * Add an 868 MHz SMD transceiver chip to enable monitoring various wireless thermostats.
+  * Design an enclosure that adds multiple mounting options
+    * room to embed permanent magnets to make it stick to flat metallig surfaces of boilers;
+    * a tie wrap hole.
 * Pipe Clamps
   * Redesign to ensure strength and durability.